osilander/203.311/Portfolio1-help/help-doc.md

 I can Google this [Error in cor.test.default(mydata) : 'x' must be a numeric vector](https://stackoverflow.com/questions/43497128/r-error-in-correlation-test-x-must-be-a-numeric-vector) and get Stack Overflow as the first hit, where it says *year is not a numeric value - it will be either a character string or a factor.
 Check with str(mydata).*

-I need to look more carefully at `cor.test`:
+This is not that helpful as we don't even have years.
+Maybe I can look more carefully at `cor.test`:

 ```bash
 ?cor.test()